Return to main page for Stone House Systems

 Kevin C. Killion

-Old friends, co-workers, drop a note!
+Old friends, former co-workers, drop a note!

 Kevin has a reputation as a crusader on user interface issues in computer applications to advertising.
 He has spoken to a number of advertising and computer industry meetings on such subjects as user interface, media reach and frequency algorithms, event-driven programming and cross-platform development; he is the author (or has been interviewed) for a number of articles on these and other subjects in computer and media trade magazines.